openfga/rfcs/20221012-add-type-restrictions-to-dsl-syntax.md

 ### Improve the developer experience

-Adding type restrictions may improve the understandablity of authorization models.
+Adding type restrictions may improve the understandability of authorization models.
 One may see immediately that certain relations may only have certain types of users.
-For example, perhaps parents of folder can only be of type folder, or readers of documents can only be of type user.
+For example, parents of folders can only be of type folder, or readers of documents can only be of type user.

 ## Type restrictions